Didipaldidi/boss_machine/README.md

   - GET /api/minions/:minionId to get a single minion by id.
   - PUT /api/minions/:minionId to update a single minion by id.
   - DELETE /api/minions/:minionId to delete a single minion by id.
+  - GET /api/minions/:minionId/work to get an array of all work for the specified minon.
+  - POST /api/minions/:minionId/work to create a new work object and save it to the database.
+  - PUT /api/minions/:minionId/work/:workId to update a single work by id.
+  - DELETE /api/minions/:minionId/work/:workId to delete a single work by id.
 - `/api/ideas`
   - GET /api/ideas to get an array of all ideas.
   - POST /api/ideas to create a new idea and save it to the database.